1RaY-1/linux-startup/README.md

 Tested on **Linux Mint, Fedora, Parrot OS**
 # How it works
-This program does this things:
+The main program (makeit-startup.sh) does this things:

 1. Locate your startup bash script
 2. Ask you if you want to move your script to other directory